 CHAMPLAIN INVESTMENT PARTNERS

+2022-2023

 Sustainability Report

-2021-2022

 Contents

 3 Commitment to Sustainability

 - 4 Firm Overview

 - 5 About Us

-- 6 Investment Goals

-- 7 Investment Process

-- 8 Culture & Values
+- 6 Culture & Values

-- 9 Fundamentals
+- 7 Fundamentals

-10 Social: Internal Initiatives
+8 Social: Internal Initiatives

-- 11 Diversity, Equity, & Inclusion Vision Statement
+- 9 Diversity, Equity, & Inclusion Vision Statement

-- 12 Employee Demographic Data
+- 10 Employee Demographic Data

-- 13 Employee Development
+- 11 Employee Development

-- 14 Compensation, Benefits, Hiring & Onboarding
+- 12 Compensation, Benefits, Hiring & Onboarding

-- 15 Champlain Summer Fellows Program
+- 13 Champlain Summer Fellows Program

-- 16 Champlain Scholarship Programs
+- 14 Champlain Scholarship Program

-- 17 Social: External Initiatives
+15 Social: External Initiatives

-- 18 Community Ventures
+- 16 Community Ventures

-- 23 Sustainability Partnerships
+- 21 Sustainability Partnerships

-24 Environmental
+22 Environmental

-- 25 Our Office
+- 23 Our Office

-- 27 Carbon Credits & Renewable Credits
+- 25 Carbon Credits & Renewable Credits

-30 Governance
+28 Governance

-31 Enterprise Risk Management
+29 Enterprise Risk Management

+Our Investment Process

+- 34 Investment Goals

-35 ESG in the Investment Process
+- 35 Investment Process

-36 ESG Policy
+- 36 ESG Policy

+33

 38 Appendix

 39 SASB Framework Alignment

-All information and data shown as of June 30, 2022 unless otherwise noted.
-Certain data contained in this presentation is based on information obtained from sources believed to be accurate, but Champlain Investment Partners cannot guarantee the accuracy of such third party information.
-No assurance can be given that Champlain Investment Partners' [Champlain] investment objectives will be achieved or that an investor will receive a return of all or any portion of his, her or its investment with Champlain Investment Partners.
+All information and data shown as of December 31, 2022 unless otherwise noted.
+Certain data contained in this presentation is based on information obtained from sources believed to be accurate, but Champlain Investment Partners [Champlain] cannot guarantee the accuracy of such third party information.
+No assurance can be given that Champlain's investment objectives will be achieved or that an investor will receive a return of all or any portion of his, her, or its investment with Champlain.
 Investment results may vary substantially over any given time period.

 Commitment to Sustainability

-We believe companies that are managed for long-term success naturally incorporate many Environmental, Social, and Governance (ESG) considerations into their business model and planning.
+We believe companies that are managed for long-term success naturally incorporate many sustainability factors into their business model and planning.

-In recognition of the importance of these issues and because we have a corporate mindset for continuous improvement, Champlain established a Sustainability Committee in 2019 to ensure that we effectively develop and promote ESG policies and programs, including those related to diversity and inclusion, in a manner consistent with our goal to be a responsible corporate role model and community leader.
+In recognition of the importance of these issues and because we have a corporate mindset for continuous improvement, Champlain's Sustainability Committee continues to ensure that we effectively develop and promote policies and programs, including those related to diversity and inclusion, in a manner consistent with our goal to be a responsible corporate role model and community leader.

-At Champlain, the types of strategies we provide to clients and how we conduct ourselves as a firm matters greatly to us.
-We value being an independent firm that is owned by current and retired partners as this ownership structure promotes strong alignment between our interests and those of our clients and the local community.
-For over a decade, Champlain's Community Ventures Committee has overseen partnerships with many exceptional organizations and community leaders dedicated to improving the quality of life in Chittenden County and the greater Vermont community.
-Champlain and the firm's partners have made high-impact investments in education, childcare, substance abuse, housing and food insecurity, financial literacy, elder care, and art education programs.
-Many of us also have given our time to those organizations in which we have invested.
+In the past 12 months, highlights of this program include:

+- Champlain's Personal Development Program (page 11) was piloted in 2022 in support of our goal to make sure all employees have equitable opportunities for growth.

+- Champlain's Scholarship Program (page 14) was established in 2022 and builds upon the theme of our DEI and Community Ventures efforts: empowerment through education.

+Ongoing initiatives that are cornerstones of our sustainability efforts are:

+- Champlain's Summer Fellows (page 13) continues to build a network of local high school students, including those who identify with groups historically underrepresented in the asset management industry, through professional and financial education.

+- Champlain's Community Ventures Committee (page 16) continues to oversee partnerships with organizations dedicated to improving the quality of life in Chittenden County and the greater Vermont community.

+- Champlain's Sustainability Partnerships (page 21).

-We see these ESG considerations not only in all aspects of our company but integrated in the due diligence inherent to our investment process.
-As investors we understand the value not only of the products made and/or services provided by our holdings but also the importance of how they deliver these to their end client - including waste stream processes.
-With respect to governance, efficient capital allocation among our holdings is paramount as unnecessary capital destruction often
+We see sustainability considerations not only in all aspects of our company but also integrated with the due diligence inherent to our investment process.
+As investors, we understand the value not only of the products made and/or services provided by our holdings but also the importance of how these are delivered to the end client.
+Further, we remain scrutinous of a team's culture, management, and Board of Directors as those groups can influence capital allocation.
+Ineffecient capital allocation often produces pain and/or opportunity costs throughout a community.

-produces pain and/or opportunity costs throughout a community.
-Because a team's culture, management, and a Board of Directors can have much influence on capital allocation, the composition of these groups also deserves scrutiny.
-We appreciate how diversity and inclusion can be powerful forces (force-multipliers) when properly cultivated.

-Though evolving, an ESG-sensitive perspective has historically been intrinsically aligned with our firm's mission statement, investment philosophy, and investment process.
-Our Sustainability Committee has certainly increased Champlain's ESG awareness as well as solidified the firm's ESG foundations and we greatly appreciate their dedication.
-We look forward to ongoing dialogue regarding ESG as we believe it will help us become better investors and more helpful members of the community.
+We look forward to ongoing dialogue regarding sustainability, such discussions can only help us become better investors and more helpful members of the community.

 Kindly yours,

 Judith W. O'Connell Managing Partner & CEO

-Aron T. Drayman
+Acon T. Brogman

 Scott T. Brayman Managing Partner & CIO